wso2/docs-is/en/docs/using-wso2-identity-server/adding-a-new-workflow-definition.md

 a new workflow in the WSO2 Identity Server.
 These workflows provide a means of fine-tuning the process of approving accounts.

-!!! note
+!!! note "Important"

-    Important

     Before adding a new workflow,

     1. Create the required roles to do the approval.
 To do this, follow the instructions available in the [Configuring Roles and Permissions](../../using-wso2-identity-server/configuring-roles-and-permissions) topic.

+        !!! info
             To enable users assigned to these roles to approve human tasks, the following permissions need to be enabled:

             -   Login
             -   Human Tasks\>View Task List
             -   Workflow Management\>BPS Profiles\>View

     2. Assign users to the roles that you created.
 See [Configuring Users](../../using-wso2-identity-server/configuring-users) for more information on how to do this.